kaltura/developer-platform-docs/documentation/Inspiring-Examples/TikRok-FaceFilter-Social-Network.md

 In `views/record.ejs` We use the [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html), which has the option to record a canvas element and combine it with your webcam's audio.

+**Note**: Included in the github for tikrok is a special "canvas" version of express recorder named `kaltura-canvas-express-recorder.js`

  And `<div id="controls"` is where the [Kaltura Express Recorder](https://developer.kaltura.com/api-docs/Ingest_and_Upload_Media/express-recorder.html) controls will be injected.
 All of these elements must have the same video size to render properly.
 So now to instantiate the express recorder:

 ```javascript